 As an inexpensive piece of equipment for the kitchen, a spiralizer is a great utensil to have around.
 The William-Sonoma Paderno World Cuisine Tri-Blade Vegetable Spiral Slicer is simple to use and produces beautifully elegant ribbons for pasta dishes, stir-frys or salads.
 It can be used with a variety of vegetables, firm (butternut squash) or softer ones, like cucumbers.

 This model features three stainless steel blades, which are durable and dishwasher safe, making clean-ups very easy.
 It has a strong, BPA-free plastic body that will last, and a storage compartment for the blades.
-The suction cupped feet ensure it’s stable on your kitchen counter top, so you won’t need to worry about it slipping and making a mess.
+The suction-cupped feet ensure it’s stable on your kitchen countertop, so you won’t need to worry about it slipping and making a mess.
 It’s hand-operated, which is great because there’s no need to spend extra money on batteries or electricity.

 See the results!

-If you want to add some fresh vegetables to your diet, consider adding a spiralizer to your kitchen toolset.
+If you want to add some fresh vegetables to your diet, consider adding a spiralizer to your kitchen tool set.
 You’ll love the fresh results!

 Check out some of my other posts for more tips on getting started on a healthy diet.
-See this post to learn about how you can use mason jars for smoothies and juicing.
+See this post to learn about how you can use mason jars for smoothies and juices.
 And, kickstart your diet with one of the hottest trends in dieting: Shakeology, and find out which blenders are great for shakes.